What is the role of blockchain in healthcare

 When data sits in silos and is difficult to transfer, it costs money.
 Probably more than most people realise.
 IBM estimates that in the U.S. alone, the cost of bad data – messy, inaccurate, unclean – is $3.1 trillion.

-In practice, this is what bad data looks like within large organisations: “Salespeople waste time dealing with erred prospect data; service delivery people waste time correcting flawed customer orders received from sales.
+In practice, this is what bad data looks like within large organizations: “Salespeople waste time dealing with erred prospect data; service delivery people waste time correcting flawed customer orders received from sales.
 Data scientists spend an inordinate amount of time cleaning data; IT expends enormous effort lining up systems that “don’t talk.”
 Senior executives hedge their plans because they don’t trust the numbers from finance.”

 Not only can blockchain solutions eliminate these problems, but they can also be used to unlock new value.
 With accurate data sharing, pharma and healthcare companies can create new products and services that improve patient outcomes.
 New drugs, new technology, and services can implement preventative and reactive healthcare, and monitor patients after treatment, providing companies are sharing the most accurate and easily transferred version of the data.